 Planning executive compensation is far from an isolated employment issue in your company.
 It’s strategic.
 It’s contractual.
 It’s regulatory.
 So we don’t treat it as isolated.
 Our practice covers the corporate, securities, employment, tax and other legal and regulatory issues related to executive compensation.
 And we have lawyers from every discipline in the firm to make sure we’ve got the bases covered.

 There are also specific issues related to specific industries.
 Highly regulated businesses such as financial services and banking, for example, have their own evolving sets of executive compensation concerns – especially since 2008.
 No matter your industry, we know the rules from long experience, and we keep up with their rapid changes.

 While our team of attorneys who concentrate on executive compensation is substantial, our relationship with your company is always up-close and personal.
 We learn your business.
 Doing so is a matter of both pride and policy with us.
 So we work closely with your in-house counsel, human resources professionals, consultants, accountants, actuaries and other professionals to develop innovative, practical and fully customized executive compensation arrangements that make sense for you.

 Dodd-Frank.
 SEC rulemaking and disclosure.
 “Say on pay" rules.
 If you are a publicly traded corporation, you need highly experienced counsel to help you stay in compliance with these and other regulations.
 “The devil is in the details,” and our team thrives on making those details work in your favor.
 We also understand current trends in shareholder activism and how to work within that context toward compensation arrangements that make sense for your business, your shareholders and the regulators.

-In addition, we counsel executives of tax-exempt organizations and trade associations on eligible and ineligible Code §457 arrangements, draft and review rabbi trusts and secular trusts to fund executive compensation benefits, and advise clients on the tax planning and design issues involving golden parachute payments.
+In addition, we counsel executives of tax-exempt organizations and trade associations on eligible and ineligible Code §457 arrangements, draft and review rabbi trusts and secular trusts to fund executive compensation benefits.